dchambers/composerjs/README.md

 });
 ```

 Handlers signify their inability to provide their output-properties by returning `false`.
-Since using the model while it's in this state will cause an error, models that have handlers that can get into this state should perform all model updates within a `ready` call-back, for example:
+Since using the model while it's in this _incoherent_ state will cause an error, models that have handlers that can get into this state should perform all model updates within a `ready` call-back, for example:

 ```js
 model.on('ready', function() {